pangpucsp/curso-js-introdutorio/fundamentos2_js.md

 var x = myFunction(4, 3);   // Function is called, return value will end up in x

 function myFunction(a, b) {
-  return a * b;             // Function returns the product of a and b }
+  return a * b;             // Function retorna the product of a and b }
 ```